mridul-77/Kriti_quant/README.md

 # Kriti_quant
-colab file containing code for the trading logic presented in quant problem statement 'GB market' in Kriti'25
+colab file containing code for the trading logic presented in quant problem statement 'GB electricity market' in Kriti'25